sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - installation: evaluation methods
  - reliability: evaluation on the trusth of the proper behavior of the sw.
  - recovery: evaluation of recovery methods
  - maintenance: evaluation of maintenance methods.
+ - readbility: how easy is the code to read and understand (this is quite subjetive)